pvsvamsi/SystemAlertWindow/README.md

               android:label="system_alert_window_example"
               android:icon="@mipmap/ic_launcher">

-#### Android 10 & below
+#### Android 10 & below, Android GO (API 27)

 Uses &#x27;draw on top&#x27; permission and displays it as a overlay window

 #### Android 11 & above

+User has to allow 'All conversations can bubble' in the notification settings of the app.
+Uses Android Bubble APIs to show the overlay window inside a notification bubble.

+#### Android GO (API 29)

-Uses Android Bubble APIs to show the overlay window.
+User has to manually enable bubbles from the developer options.
+Uses Android Bubble APIs to show the overlay window inside a notification bubble.

 ## IOS